dwinchell/appset-example/README.md

 oc config rename-context default/api-spoke2.example.com/admin spoke2
 ```

 5. Switch to the `hub` context for the next few commands.
-This will cause the commands you enter to execute in the hub cluster.
+This will cause the commands you enter to execute on the Hub cluster.
+The use-context command is repeated below for clarity, but it is only necessary to enter it once each time you switch clusters.

 ```
 oc config use-context hub